HOW TO DERAIL YOUR COLLEGE SEARCH by Catharine Aradi www.fastpitchrecruiting.com

-1) Send out bulk or mass emails or letters addressed, “Dear Coach,” or “Hi Coach.”
+1) Sending out bulk or mass emails or letters addressed, “Dear Coach,” or “Hi Coach.”
 This approach suggests that you can’t be bothered to look up a coach’s name or the school address and that you’re assuming that if you take a shotgun approach, a bird or two will fall out of the sky.

-Note: This isn’t to suggest you shouldn’t send letters to a lot of college coaches.
+Note: This isn’t to imply you shouldn’t send letters to a lot of college coaches.
 Just take the time to address each one individually, and make sure you get the name of the coach right!

-2) Look down their noses at (or snub) schools that aren’t Div.
+2) Looking down their noses at (or snub) schools that aren’t Div.
 I or whose names aren’t known to them.
 This tells a coach very quickly that you’re not really interested in playing college softball.
 You’re only concerned about impressing people.

 Note: For the most part, college coaches offer athletes a) what they can afford to offer them; and b) what they perceive the player to be worth to their particular team.
-They don’t generally “lowball” families, hoping to get a player at discount.
+They don’t “lowball” families, hoping to get a player at discount.
 This isn’t a flea market.
 It’s always good to remember that if you don’t want that scholarship a coach is offering, someone else will be happy to take it off your hands!

 All of the aforementioned ways of removing yourself from a coach’s prospect list have been around forever.
 They were common (although not as common) when I started working as a recruiting consultant over twenty years ago.
 But I need to add a new bullet to my “Please don’t do these things” list.